© 2025 WGLT

 Ameren Illinois will give the Town of Normal money to help it implement a transportation electrification plan developed with the utility company.

 Normal received funding through the Ameren Illinois Community Engagement and Consultation program.
-The amount of money was not disclosed.
+Normal has been awarded $100,000 toward the purchase of electric fleet vehicles.

 Normal and Ameren Illinois said they are committed to working together to make improvements to the community’s transportation infrastructure which will be geared toward EVs.